Bell Labs Prize

 Each year, the Bell Labs Prize recognizes game-changing innovations in science, technology, engineering and mathematics.

-Geared toward innovative proposals that look to solve broader societal and humanistic challenges, the competition continues Nokia Bell Labs’ rich tradition of finding solutions to some of the greatest challenges facing the information and telecommunications industry.
+Geared toward innovative proposals that look to solve broader societal and humanistic challenges, the competition continues Nokia Bell Labs‘ rich tradition of finding solutions that have a transformative impact on the information and telecommunication industry.

 Imagine the future and we will help you invent it with cash prizes that can help propel your idea forward.
 In addition, all three winners are considered for opportunities to work alongside Nokia Bell Labs researchers to further explore their ideas.